Skip to main content

 Anxiety and Mindfulness is an in-person cognitive-behavioraltherapy group for undergraduate and graduate students to reducetheir anxiety and other emotional distress.
 Group members will learnmindfulness techniques and cognitive strategies.
 Members will alsogain non-judgmental self-awareness and peer support.
 No religiousbackground is required.

-Thursdays 1:00 PM-2:30 PM
+Thursdays 2:30 PM-4 PM

 Status: In Person

-Group runs January through April
+Group runs May through July

 *A Pre-Group Meeting is required to join.
 Please schedule a phone consultation at caps.msu.edu/schedule and state your interest in this group during the appointment.

-• Dialectical Behavior Therapy (DBT) Group
+• Dialectical Behavior Therapy (DBT) Skills Training Group

 Dialectical Behavior Therapy (DBT) Skills Training Group at MSU CAPS is an evidence-based group therapy for the treatment of numerous mental health conditions, including depression, anxiety, some personality disorders, and other mental health issues.
 DBT is also useful for individuals who have no diagnosed mental health condition but want to increase their quality of life.